polkadot-js/extension/README.md

 ### Why can't I import an account with a seed?
 This is a deliberate choice since mnemonic phrases are easier to write down, to memorize or type in a field.
 They have a checksum (not every 12/24 words list is a valid mnemonic) and constitute a much better means of holding un-encrypted information.
 Therefore, this extension does not and will not have the functionality to recover an account from a hex seed phrase.

+### What does it mean to derive account?
+We can imagine that accounts are stored as a tree.
+It allows us to structure accounts by our own needs.
+The root account is created at first and all the new ones will be its children by default.
+If we want to derive from other accounts, it can be done by selecting Derive New Account option in parent account’s context menu.
+Before deriving an account, the [HDKD derivation path](https://github.com/paritytech/parity-signer/wiki/HDKD-on-Parity-Signer#the-form-of-path) can be provided - it is a great tool that could be used for further account structuring.

 ### I want to send funds directly from the extension.
 The extension is not meant to be a full wallet replacement.
 It tries to focus on account management and making it as smooth as possible - and then makes these accounts to any dapp that can perform transfers, allow you to vote on democracy proposals and/or participate in any feature available on Polkadot and Substrate.
 We really aim to keep this singular account-only focus, leaving the hard-work of understanding chains and their intricacies over to over to wallets such as [polkadot-js/apps](https://polkadot.js.org/apps/).